the-visualizer/lcd_led/README.md

 # lcd_led
-An electronics project using an LCD and an LED.
+This is an electronics project using an LCD screen and an LED bulb.
+Prerequisites-
+  Hardware : 16x2 LCD screen (Hitachi HD44780)
+             3V LED bulb
+             Arduino Uno Microcontroller
+  Software : Arduino IDE